-How do you determine if your marketing is working?
+How do you determine if your online marketing campaigns are working?
 There are so many metrics you can gather from digital channels as well as your website that will tell you the results of your campaigns.
 Below are some of the most important metrics we review as well as how to read your campaign data to determine if your marketing is really working.

-How To Determine If Your Marketing Is Working
+Metrics To Determine If Your Digital Marketing Campaigns Are Working

 Bounce rate is the percentage of people who landed on your website and left without looking at any other pages of your website.
 Now if you're directing customers to a landing page where they can't go anywhere else, this metric isn't applicable.
 But if your goal is online sales and they don't browse your products or go to the online cart, bounce rate can show us again that your ad may not be relevant to what customers are finding on your website, helping you determine if your marketing is working.